M-Ibrahim2/M-Ibrahim2/README.md

 I'm **Muhammad Ibrahim**, an AI Engineer with **3+ years of hands-on experience** building and deploying practical AI solutions.

-My experience spans **Artificial Intelligence, Machine Learning, Deep Learning, Generative AI, LLMs, AI Agents, RAG, Computer Vision, OCR, data processing, automation, API development, and AI deployment**.
+My experience spans **Artificial Intelligence, Machine Learning, Deep Learning, Generative AI, LLMs, AI Agents, RAG, Computer Vision, OCR, data processing, automation, API development and AI deployment**.

-I enjoy taking AI ideas from **data preparation and experimentation to production-ready applications**, with a focus on solving real-world problems and building systems that are reliable, scalable, and useful.
+I enjoy taking AI ideas from **data preparation and experimentation to production-ready applications**, with a focus on solving real-world problems and building systems that are reliable, scalable and useful.

 ### 🧠 Areas of Expertise